-The school actively supports any plans for reintegration to mainstream school where it is considered a viable option for the pupil.
+The school actively supports any plans for reintegration to mainstream school where it is considered a viable option.

 Curriculum provision post 16

 At 16, all young people at present have moved into further education or training.
 Part of the school's development plan will be to put in place education provision for the over 16s, if required.